 - That the new arrangements would be likely to have a significant negative impact on customer service.

-The provision for flexible working arrangements is a minimum requirement.
-However, in practicality it would seem that this provision is of minimal assistance to employees.
+Although the provisions for flexible working arrangements is a minimum requirement, in practicality it would seem that this provision is of minimal assistance to employees.

-Whilst the FW Act confers this right to make a request for flexible working arrangements, and requires the employer to give written reasons for rejecting the request, the FW Act does not provide a direct enforcement mechanism for the employee’s right.
-Section 44 of the FW Act specifies that unlike the majority of the NES, there is no civil penalty action under the FW Act available against an employer who has contravened (or has allegedly contravened) a refusal of a request on reasonable grounds.
+Even though the FW Act gives employees the right to request flexible working arrangements and requires the employer to give written reasons for rejecting the request, the FW Act does not provide a direct enforcement mechanism for the employee’s right.
+When we consider Section 44 of the FW Act it specifies that unlike the majority of the NES, there is no civil penalty action under the FW Act available against an employer who has contravened (or has allegedly contravened) a refusal of a request on reasonable grounds.
 This means that an employee will not be able to challenge their employer’s refusal of their request for flexible working arrangements made pursuant to the provisions of the NES, or to investigate a refusal allegedly made on the basis of “reasonable business grounds” under the NES.
-Thus the NES provisions may be of limited or little practical utility to most employees.
+Therefore, the NES provisions may be of limited or little practical utility to most employees.

-However, if an employee is subject to an Enterprise Agreement and that Enterprise Agreement includes a provision relating to requests for flexible working arrangements that is the same or substantially similar (and has the same effect as the NES); the Fair Work Commission can deal with disputes regarding “reasonable business ground”, and thus a contravention would subject the employer to the normal enforcement mechanisms under the FW Act (s186(6)).
+There may be situations where an employee is subject to an Enterprise Agreement that includes a provision relating to requests for flexible working arrangements.
+If the provision is the same or substantially similar (and has the same effect as the NES); the Fair Work Commission can deal with disputes regarding “reasonable business ground”, and thus a contravention would subject the employer to the normal enforcement mechanisms under the FW Act (s186(6)).

-If an employee considers that the refusal to allow for flexible working arrangements is based on prejudices related to discrimination, sex, disability or race, the FW Act 2009 allows the employee to seek remedies that may be available to them under relevant legislation if the employee considers that their employer has discriminated against them in connection with such a request.
+The FW Act 2009 has provisions for employees on the basis of discrimination.
+For example, in situations where an employee considers that they were refused flexible working arrangements based on prejudices related to discrimination, sex, disability or race.
+Employees can seek remedies that may be available to them under relevant legislation if they consider that their employer has discriminated against them in connection with such a request.